Food Safety

 What is food coloring, and how does the FDA keep it safe?

-What’s the definition of a stabilizer, and why are they used?
+What’s the is a stabilizer, and why are they used?

 What are preservatives, and how are they regulated?